 I went to pay the paper bill the other day.
 The shopkeeper consulted rows of perforated pink delivery slips; both she and I were surprised to discover it was nearly six months since my last visit.
 I muttered something about ‘a busy period’ and paid the bill.
+Later I remembered that the same period had passed since this blog was updated.

 Death has a way of knocking time out of its daily orbit.
 This time, the shift began on Valentine’s Day, when my father went into hospital for a check-up.
 By the evening he had become an in-patient; he passed away a few weeks later.
 In the intervening period, every day contained a multitude of dramas.
 He was elderly and had been struggling with chronic disease, but in life the precise details of a story’s end cannot be known, and so death always comes as a surprise.